MachineLemonade/docs/v0.9/ee-installation-gke.md

 Enable the [Google Kubernetes Engine API](https://console.cloud.google.com/apis/library/container.googleapis.com?q=kubernetes%20engine).

-We recommend using `n1-standard-8` nodes as a starting sport.
+We recommend using `n1-standard-8` nodes as a starting sport, with a minimum of 3 nodes (24 CPUs).
+Astronomer platform and components takes ~11 CPUs and ~40GB of memory as the default overhead.

 Create your Kubernetes cluster: